jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 ```
 SO i need to account for these errors so i will make a type for github errors:

+I am following this guide for best practicies for API handling - [click here](https://dev.to/dmitrevnik/fetch-wrapper-for-nextjs-a-deep-dive-into-best-practices-53dh)

 ## Commands

 ### Commiting